Haagerup property for wreath products constructed with Thompson's groups

+on the groupoid $\cG_\cC$ satisfies all the hypothesis required by the Haagerup property.
+This proves Theorem \ref{THB}.

-Consider the category $\cC$ built with a discrete group $\Ga$ with the Haagerup property, the identity morphism $\theta=\id:\Ga\to\Ga$ and the category of $k$-ary forests $\cSF_k$.
-By Proposition \ref{prop:gpingpoid} we have that the group $\cG_\cC(r,r)$ of automorphisms of the object $r$ in the universal groupoid of $\cC$ is isomorphic to the wreath product $\oplus_{\Q_k(0,r)}\Ga\rtimes V_{k,r}$.
-We proved that $\cG_\cC$ has the Haagerup property thus so does $\cG_\cC(r,r)$ (by Proposition \ref{prop:gpingpoid}) which implies Corollary \ref{COR}. \end{proof}
+Consider the category $\cC=\cC(2,\theta,\Ga)$ where $\Ga$ has the Haagerup property, $\theta\in\Aut(\Ga)$ is an automorphism, and the category of $k$-ary forests $\cSF_k$.
+By Proposition \ref{prop:gpingpoid} we have that the group $\cG_\cC(r,r)$ of automorphisms of the object $r$ in the universal groupoid of $\cC$ is isomorphic to the twisted wreath product $\Ga\wr^\theta_{\Q_k(0,r)} V_{k,r}$.
+We proved that $\cG_\cC$ has the Haagerup property and thus so does the isotropy group $\cG_\cC(r,r)$ (by Proposition \ref{prop:gpingpoid}).
+This proves Corollary \ref{COR}. \end{proof}